ericandre615/resume/README.md

 **InVivoLink** \| March 2016 &mdash; December 2019 \| Nashville, TN _Software Engineer_

 A division of HCA/Healthtrust.
 Build and maintain software for the healthcare industry.
-Lead in rebuilding the platform with up to date technology, community standards, and better maintainability.
+Helped to lead an effort that reduced our current code base to ¼ the size while making it more maintainable, more stable, more flexible, and greatly improving user experience.
 Assist in teaching other developers about the newest language features, tools, libraries, and patterns.
-Helped to lead an effort that reduced our current code base to ¼ the size while making it more maintainable, more stable, more flexible, and greatly improving users experience.

-**Phase 3** \| December 2014 &mdash; February 2016 \| Nashville, TN _Web Developer_
+**Phase 3** \| December 2014 &mdash; February 2016 \| Nashville, TN _Lead Web Developer_

 iDesign (previous employer) was acquired by Phase 3 Marketing &amp; Communications.
 Work together with a small team to create full custom solutions for clients.
-Manage and develop face paced, deadline intensive projects including websites, web apps, and web based mobile apps.
+Manage and develop fast paced, deadline intensive projects including websites, web apps, and web based mobile apps.

 **iDesign** \| April 2014 &mdash; December 2014 \| Nashville, TN _Web Developer_